jamesplease/redux-resource/CONTRIBUTING.md

 or if you can't finish the changes you'd like to make.
 If you still open up a Pull Request, we'll make sure it gets figured out.

+##### Useful npm Scripts

+These scripts are useful when working on the source code.

+- `npm test`: Lint the source and run the unit tests (for all packages)
+- `npm run build`: Build all of the libraries
+- `npm bootstrap`: Links the libraries together.
+This is usually run a single time after an `npm install`
+- `npm run clean`: The inverse of `npm bootstrap`; this wipes the `node_modules` from all of the packages.

 ### Contributing to the Website

 The source code for the site lives in the `docs` directory.